kammt/MemeAssembly/README.md

 ```

 You can also check the [examples](examples/) directory to find more.

+## Famous Quotes

+> ❝ MemeAssembly is going to revolutionize the world. -- Rob Jobs ❞

+> ❝ My kids love coding in MemeAssembly, they have a lot of fun while coding. --- Mark Cookemburg ❞

 ## Badge of honor
 Whoever dares to write their code in MemeASM shall be rewarded.
 Not only with a joyful coding experience, but also by being able to place this badge of honor in their GitHub ReadMe:\